Ahmed-M-Sadek/database-editor-linux-bash-script/README.md

 # Database Search Engine

-The script offers a basic text based user interface for a DBMS (Database Management System) that gives the user a way to create and interact with database directories and table files
+The script offers a basic terminal-based user interface for a DBMS (Database Management System) that gives the user a way to create and interact with database directories and table files

 ## Requirements

-The script only requires the gawk package which can be installed easily using
+The script only requires the "gawk" package which can be installed easily using:

 ```bash
 sudo apt install gawk